alangenb/apobec/README.md

 Main run file is run.m

-Note, this code is a record of what was done.
-It is not a script that can be run "in one go".
+Note, this code includes optional sections for compiling + running in parallel to save time.

 Example data files are provided in src/data/.
 This includes a subset of the patient cohort used in the paper that is available for public release.
 Other similarly formatted mutation sets can be used in the same manner, and the input steps in